 HHFDC expects that the use of its HOME funds will produce or preserve affordable housing in the neighbor island counties, for both rentals and homeownership; provide affordable rentals under TBRA programs; provide transitional housing for homeless individuals and families; provide affordable homeownership opportunities under homebuyer loan programs, and promote homeownership through homebuyer education and counseling.
-HHFDC anticipates that its PY2019 HOME funds will be used in the County of Kauai to support the production of 50 new affordable rental units, six of which will be HOME-assisted, for families in the Pua Loke project.
+HHFDC anticipates that its PY2019 HOME funds will be used in the County of Kauai to support the production of 50 new affordable rental units six of which will be HOME-assisted, for families in the Pua Loke project.
 The County of Kauai is in the process of identifying its PY2019 CHDO activity and inticipates using its CHDO funds for the development of affordable for-sale units in Waimea.
 The County of Hawaii anticipates the receipt of program income of approximately \$50,000 which, if received, will assist two households with TBRA.

 Under its PY2019 HTF program, HHFDC will retain 5% of its allocation for administration, and distribute 50% of the balance to the City and County of Honolulu and the remaining 50% to the County of Kauai.
 The County of Kauai intends to use its PY2019 HTF to support four units serving households with incomes at or below 30% AMI, in its 50-unit Pua Loke project in Lihue.
-The City & County of Honolulu is in the process of soliciting an eligible PY2019 HTF activity and anticipates using its HTF funds to provide seven rental housing units in downtown Honolulu or the east Honolulu regions of Oahu that will serve households with incomes at or below 30% AMI (extremely low-income households).
+The City & County of Honolulu is in the process of soliciting an eligible PY2019 HTF activity and anticipates using its HTF funds to provide seven rental housing units in Urban Honolulu CDP, as described at http://files.hawaii.gov/dbedt/op/gis/maps/2010 cdp urban-honolulu.pdf, that will serve households with incomes at or below 30% AMI (extremely low-income households).